shasankp000/PyCraft/README.md

 # Project restarted
   > Contributors to this project will really be appreciated.

+  > Update: 30/10/22.
+This launcher is being rewritten in rust at the moment, will make up for all that this launcher lacks.

+  > However this launcher will still have support if anyone wants to keep using it.

 # New subreddit!
   > The project has now a dedicated subreddit! https://www.reddit.com/r/PyCraftLauncher